Manage compute for dedicated SQL pool (formerly SQL DW) in Azure Synapse Analytics

 - All running or queued operations are cancelled.

-When you resume a SQL pool:
+When you resume a dedicated SQL pool (formerly SQL DW):

 - Compute charges for your data warehouse units resume.